Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective

 \subsection{Additional Qualitative Results}

 For those who cannot access our live demo, we have included more qualitative examples for domain disentanglement and transfer in Fig.~\ref{fig-supp.sprites}.
-We also provide an anonymous link\footnote{\url{https://github.com/anonymousRevievv/TranSVAE}} for GIFs demonstrating various disentanglement and reconstruction results.
+We also provide a link\footnote{\url{https://github.com/ldkong1205/TranSVAE\#ablation-study}} for GIFs demonstrating various disentanglement and reconstruction results.

-In the GIFs link, we show two cases, first two columns for the first one and last two columns for the second one.
-Each case contain a source and a target cartoon character performing an action.
-For each row, we have the following remark: \begin{itemize} \item The second row shows the reconstructed results of \textit{TranSVAE}, i.e., $\mathbf{z}_d^{\mathcal{D}}$ and $\mathbf{z}_t^{\mathcal{D}}$.
-As can be seen, \textit{TranSVAE} reconstructs the image with a high quality. \item The third row shows the reconstructed results only using the static latent factors, i.e., $\mathbf{z}_d^{\mathcal{D}}$ and $\mathbf{0}_t^{\mathcal{D}}$, where we replace $\mathbf{z}_t^{\mathcal{D}}$ with zero vectors.
-As can be seen, the reconstructed results are basically static containing the appearance of the character which is the main domain difference in the Sprite dataset.
+In the GIFs link, we show two cases, the first two columns for the first one and the last two columns for the second one.
+Each case contains a source and a target cartoon character performing an action.
+For each row, we have the following remark: \begin{itemize} \item The second row shows the reconstructed results of \textit{TranSVAE}, \textit{i.e.} $\mathbf{z}_d^{\mathcal{D}}$ and $\mathbf{z}_t^{\mathcal{D}}$.
+As can be seen, \textit{TranSVAE} reconstructs the image with a high quality.

+\item The third row shows the reconstructed results only using the static latent factors, \textit{i.e.}, $\mathbf{z}_d^{\mathcal{D}}$ and $\mathbf{0}_t^{\mathcal{D}}$, where we replace $\mathbf{z}_t^{\mathcal{D}}$ with zero vectors.
+As can be seen, the reconstructed results are basically static containing the appearance of the character which is the main domain difference in the Sprites dataset \cite{yingzhen2018disentangled}.
 Specifically, we find they generally lack arms.
-This is reasonable as the target action is slashing or spelling cards with arms moving, and such dynamic information on the arm is captured by $\mathbf{z}_t^{\mathcal{D}}$. \item The fourth row shows the reconstructed results only using the dynamic latent factors, i.e., $\mathbf{0}_d^{\mathcal{D}}$ and $\mathbf{z}_t^{\mathcal{D}}$, where we replace $\mathbf{z}_d^{\mathcal{D}}$ with zero vectors.
-As can be seen, the reconstructed results are performing the right action but the appearance is mixed-up.
-This shows that $\mathbf{z}_t^{\mathcal{D}}$ are indeed domain-invaraint and contain the semantic information. \item The last row shows the reconstructed results of exchanging the dynamic latent factors between domains, i.e., ($\mathbf{0}_d^{\mathcal{S}}$, $\mathbf{z}_t^{\mathcal{T}}$) and ($\mathbf{0}_d^{\mathcal{T}}$, $\mathbf{z}_t^{\mathcal{S}}$).
-As can be seen, the reconstructed results are with the original apprearance but performing the transferred action.
-This indicates the potential of \textit{TranSVAE} for some style-transfer tasks. \end{itemize}
+This is reasonable as the target action is slashing or spelling cards with arms moving, and such dynamic information on the arm is captured by $\mathbf{z}_t^{\mathcal{D}}$.

+\item The fourth row shows the reconstructed results only using the dynamic latent factors, \textit{i.e.}, $\mathbf{0}_d^{\mathcal{D}}$ and $\mathbf{z}_t^{\mathcal{D}}$, where we replace $\mathbf{z}_d^{\mathcal{D}}$ with zero vectors.
+As can be seen, the reconstructed results are performing the right action but the appearance is mixed up.
+This shows that $\mathbf{z}_t^{\mathcal{D}}$ are indeed domain-invariant and contain the semantic information.